br3nd0g/portfolio/README.md

 ## Next Steps
 In the future I think i may update my portfolio, perhaps with an entire different look, or eventually with more projects to show off, a whole seperate page for projects.

+## UPDATE

+This site is slowly becoming outdated in relevance to my current skillset, and the effectiveness and maintainability.
+I will most likely update it to a whole new page soon in the future.